 Cohesion is the degree to which a group or community works well together to achieve a common goal.
-To distribute such is to teach and show others how to focus collectively, methodically, and simultaneously on purpose, principles, and performance in return for more [student] growth over the long term.
+To distribute such is to teach and show others how to methodically and collectively focus on shared purpose, principles, and growth in return for significantly more progress over the long term.

-Do you have a humble and ambitious mindset?
+Do you have an ambitious and humble mindset?

 What people are saying

-We strongly endorse Rich as a specialist in building culture based on our collaboration on various projects.
+We fully endorse Rich as a specialist in building culture based on our collaboration on multiple projects.

-— Organizational development authority Ann Rhoades is author of the best-selling leadership book, Built on Values (2011) with the foreword by Stephen Covey.
-She is also founder of the consulting firm, People Ink.
-For over 25 years, they have helped others to build sustainable environments through shared purpose, behavioral-based values, and performance.
-Clients include leaders across numerous service-oriented sectors.
-Ann has been a pioneering chief people officer across multiple organizations, served on numerous boards, been quoted in countless publications, and is a long-time member of the Washington Speakers Bureau.
+— Organizational development authority Ann Rhoades is the author of the best-selling leadership book, Built on Values (with the foreword by Stephen Covey) and founder of the consulting firm, People Ink.
+For over 25 years, the team has helped like-minded leaders to collaboratively build sustainable environments through shared purpose, behavioral-based values, and corresponding trust.
+Clients include leading organizations across numerous service-oriented sectors.
+Ann has also been a pioneering chief people officer across multiple organizations, served on numerous boards, been quoted in countless publications, and is a long-time member of the Washington Speakers Bureau.

 Follow your next strategic planning process with the work of aligning your community accordingly.
 Speak to Rich!